reflectoring/reflectoring.github.io/content/blog/2022/2022-07-19-Nodejs-Logging-Novice-to-Expert.md

 `winston-daily-rotate-file` is a transport maintained by [winston contributors](https://github.com/winstonjs/winston/blob/HEAD/docs/transports.md#maintained-by-winston-contributors).

-Let's go ahead and install it, type the following terminal command in the project directory.
+Let's go ahead and install it, type the following terminal command in the project directory:

 ```bash
 npm install winston-daily-rotate-file